euangeleo/aircraft-seat/plan.md

 ## Task list
 * clean upholstery
-* dust/clean upper/outer and inner/under
+* dust/clean upper/outer and inner/under -- DONE
-  * DONE!

 * re-glue center armrest top panel (this must wait until I'm sure I don't need access to the center console for any wiring/rewiring work)
-* move upstairs -- I NEED TO DISASSEMBLE TO GET IT IN THE DOOR AND UP THE STAIRS
+* move upstairs -- DONE

-  * DONE!
-Its dimensions now allow moving up the stairs
-* build a frame so it won't tip forward when both seats are reclining?
-CHECK CENTER OF MASS RELATIVE TO FRONT/REAR FEET WITH TWO PAX
+* build a frame so it won't tip forward when both seats are reclining
+  * two boards, DONE
+  * 1in conduit brackets to secure rear feet to board, in progress
+  * drill holes for forward feet bolts: need dimensions
-* power supply to FRONT OUTLETS (use mains power 110V60Hz)
+* power supply to FRONT OUTLETS (use mains power 110V60Hz) -- DONE
 * power supply to READING LIGHTS (12V from PGA Electronics box (recliner controls)?
 * power supply to MOTORS (INPUT: hard to get 115V400Hz into first PGA box? easier to get 24/27/29 VDC into second PGA box?)
+* wiring harness from RasPi to IFE connector -- in progress
+* RasPi software -- in progress